porras/porras.github.com/writings/_posts/2013-03-01-five-languages-in-a-moment.md

 * [Practical Common Lisp](http://www.gigamonkeys.com/book/), by [Peter Siebel](http://www.gigamonkeys.com/)
 * [Programming Clojure](http://pragprog.com/book/shcloj/programming-clojure), by [Stuart Halloway](http://thinkrelevance.com/team/members/stuart-halloway)
 * [How To Create Your Own Freaking Awesome Programming Language](http://createyourproglang.com/), by [Marc-André Cournoyer](http://macournoyer.com/)

+### Acknowledgements

+* [Mari](http://twitter.com/valakirka) helped me turn a 3 hours torture into a 1 hour talk; then, as part of the organizing team, helped me cheat and make it into a 45 minutes slot ;)
+* [Ale](http://bomberstudios.com/) made some corrections to this text